DOFLinx/docs/docs/parameters/11_The_Parameters.md

 This value can be set via real-time command or in an INI file.

-This parameter is required if you plan to use B2S backglass files with Pinball FX2 or Pinball FX3.
+This parameter is required if you plan to use B2S back glass files with Pinball FX2 or Pinball FX3.
 A common place to find this file would be C:\VP\Tables\ if you have a nice neat VP setup.

-The value must end with

 ## `PATH_FX2=`